 Space 4 Art simultaneously functions as a contemporary art space and an arts enrichment center for underserved groups representing a broad cross section of San Diego’s vibrant and diverse communities.

 Space 4 Art is located in San Diego's East Village, an “urban frontier” where high-rise condominiums, homeless tent cities, and the historic barrio collide.
-Much of the existing low-income housing and service organizations are permanent fixtures that cannot be driven out by gentrification.
-Space 4 Art serves as a meeting space where diversity can be explored and celebrated through art.
+In addition, Space 4 Art operates a large interim gallery and amphitheater at the site of our future home in Sherman Heights, home to succeeding waves of immigrants to San Diego, beginning with Germans in the 1920s, Japanese through the 1940s, Africans through the 1970s, and Mexicans throughout the history of the city.
+In both locations, Space 4 Art serves as a meeting space where diversity can be explored and celebrated through art.

 S.T.E.A.M TO THE STREETS

 Learn more about our initiative to bring ART to Science, Technology, Engineering, and Math programming in our community.

 TINY HOMES PROJECT

 Partnering with High Tech High Chula Vista, 9th grade students are learning how to design and build tiny homes for local artists to keep art and culture by providing affordable housing.